-Old Trafford to host World Cup finals
+Manchester to host World Cup finals

-Rugby League World Cup 2021: Old Trafford to host finals in revised schedule
+Rugby League World Cup 2021: Manchester to host all three finals in revised schedule

 Last updated on .From the section Rugby League

-Manchester will host the three finals of the 2021 World Cup over one weekend in a historic climax to the revised 61-match tournament schedule.
+Manchester will host all three finals of the rescheduled Rugby League World Cup - with Old Trafford hosting the men's and women's finals.

+Both finals will take place back to back on 19 November 2022, with the wheelchair final to be staged a day earlier at the Manchester Central convention centre.

 The five-week tournament in England, set to start last month, was postponed for a year after Australia and New Zealand withdrew because of "safety concerns" related to Covid-19.